Growing up in the ’80s was fun. I loved it. The era when I was a teen.

 We didn’t have a phone to plug our headphones into and listen to 100s of songs, we had Sony Walkman’s.
 We had the pain of having to rewind and fast forward to any particular song we wanted, fist pumping when we timed it right the first time!
 And when the batteries started running out, well….!

 Who doesn’t love a Movie night!
-We had lots in the 80s, the biggest difference between our movie nights in the 80s and my kid’s movie nights is the way it’s viewed!
+The difference between our movie nights now to the 80’s is the way it’s viewed!

 Watching a newly released movie in the 80s meant, renting a video from the local video shop.
 Making yourself up to look older for the 15+ films, rehearsing your date of birth en route just in case, which would often be all in vain as the film would already be on loan by the time you got there.